 The "new" stance gave states green light to start legalizing internet poker in the USA within their boundaries and perhaps form compacts with other states.
 (The DOJ's previous stance had held states back and the DOJ even prevented North Dakota's lawmakers from legalizing online poker back in 2005 by telling them that online poker ”may be” illegal.)

 On a side note, Party Gaming's (the parent company of Party Poker) founder pleaded guilty to violating the Wire Act in 2008 and agreed to pay $300 million to settle the case when the DOJ hadn't changed its stance yet - I wonder how he feels about that now.
 (Then again, Party Poker has since returned to US successfully so maybe it was for the best not to take a chance and secure a return in the future.)

 The second big misconception is that the Unlawful Internet Gaming Enforcement Act (UIGEA) makes online USA poker illegal.
 First of all, the UIGEA never made playing online poker illegal; it made processing "unlawful" online gambling transactions illegal.
 Secondly, the UIGEA is an enforcement act so you have to break some other federal, state or tribal law to make what you're doing illegal, and since there's no federal law that makes online poker illegal, it's debatable whether online poker payments are even "unlawful."

 When PokerStars left the US market and later settled with the DOJ, they forfeited over $700 million in the deal but never admitted any wrongdoing.
-Even though the DOJ seems to think otherwise, the people at PokerStars (among many others) still believe that online poker transactions are not considered "unlawful" on a federal level, although they may be unlawful in states that have prohibited internet poker.
+Even though the DOJ seems to think otherwise, the people at PokerStars (among many others) still believe that online poker transactions are not considered "unlawful" on a federal level, although they may be unlawful in some states.